 Dependent Children – A dependent son or daughter of the Principal Applicant.
 A child is considered dependent if he or she:

-- Is under the age of 19 and does not have a spouse or common-law partner;
+- does not have a spouse or common-law partner.

 Designated Individuals - In addition to your paid or unpaid representative, you may choose to let someone else have access to information about the application.
 For example, if you hire a lawyer to assist with the application, you may also want a family member to have access to information about the application.
 If you wish to have personal information released to someone who is not your representative, you must complete the form IMM-5475: Authority to Release Personal Information to a Designated Individual and submit it with your application to the SINP.
 Designated individuals will not receive any written communication from the SINP, but they can receive verbal information about the application by calling (001 for Canada) 306-798-7467.